 To book your PLAB test, please go to your GMC online account.
 You’ll find the dates and locations available under the ‘My tests’ section of the page.

-As part of our PLAB overview, we’ve written some tips to help you prepare for your PLAB tests:
+Here are some tips to help you prepare for the PLAB tests:

-- We recommend reading the PLAB Blueprint.
-This covers the topics and skills that you need to pass PLAB 1, as well as setting out the knowledge, skills and behaviours that you are expected to demonstrate in the exam and beyond.
+- Read the PLAB Blueprint: This covers the topics and skills that you need to pass PLAB 1, as well as setting out the knowledge, skills and behaviours that you are expected to demonstrate in the exam and beyond.

-- The topics and skills in the PLAB Blueprint match those typically faced by doctors starting the second year of their UK Foundation Programme training.
-You can view the Foundation Programme curriculum here.
+- Read the Foundation Programme curriculum: The topics and skills in the PLAB Blueprint match those typically faced by doctors starting the second year of their UK Foundation Programme training.

 - The PLAB blueprint is mapped against Good medical practice.
-You can build and test your knowledge of Good medical practice using this online tool and this online tool.
+You can build and test your knowledge of Good medical practice using this online tool.

-- Many doctors opt to attend a course for their PLAB 1 and PLAB 2 exams.
-We recommend looking into the courses available, particularly for PLAB 2.
+- Look into practice courses: Many doctors opt to attend a course for their PLAB 1 and PLAB 2 exams.

 Results and Applying for GMC Registration